ashutosh44ks/AI-powered-ERP-solution/server/DB.md

 ### Columns:

-id: A unique, auto-incrementing integer serving as the primary key.
+user_id: A unique, auto-incrementing integer serving as the primary key.

-username: A unique string for user login.
+name: The user's full name.
+email: The user's email address.
 created_at: A timestamp with time zone, automatically set upon creation.

 CREATE TABLE users (
-    id SERIAL PRIMARY KEY,
+    user_id SERIAL PRIMARY KEY,
+    name VARCHAR(100) NOT NULL,
-    username VARCHAR(255) UNIQUE NOT NULL,
+    email VARCHAR(255) UNIQUE NOT NULL,
     created_at TIMESTAMPTZ DEFAULT NOW()
 );